EE offers Pay As You Go packs from £5 per month. You’ll also get data rollover & up to 3GB extra data with Free Boosts.

 You can also buy a Pay As You Go pack by texting the relevant shortcode to 150 as follows:

-You’ll need to make sure you have a sufficient amount of credit before you buy a Pay As You Go pack.
+You’ll need to make sure you have enough credit remaining on your account before you buy a Pay As You Go pack.
 If you aren’t sure how much credit you have remaining on your account, you can check your balance by texting BALANCE to 150.
 This will also tell you the remaining allowances in your current pack.

 To see a reminder of the Pay As You Go packs that are available to you, text ALL PACKS to 150.

-If you set up direct card payments with EE, you won’t need to manually purchase your pack.
-Instead, your pack will be purchased for you automatically each month, with the payment taken from your registered credit card or debit card.
+If you set up monthly card payments with EE, you won’t need to manually purchase your pack every month.
+Instead, your pack will be purchased automatically every month, with the payment for it taken from your registered credit card or debit card.
+You’ll also benefit from EE’s 10% Subscribe To Save discount.

 If you’d like to stop the automatic renewal of your EE Pay As You Go pack, text STOP PACK to 150.
 Alternatively, if you’d like to renew your Pay As You Go pack early, text NOW to 150.